Jonathunky/everyfruitcase/pages/support.md

 # It's free real website!

 And it respects visitors.
-That's why EveryCase:
+That's why FineWoven Empire:

 - Does not track you in any way, shape, or form
 - Does not embed personalized ads
 - Does not use third-party tools such as Google Fonts that might compromise user privacy

 And never ever will.
-It's also **dead fast**, **100% non-intrusive**, and uses privacy-preserving [Cloudflare Analytics](https://www.cloudflare.com/en-gb/web-analytics).
+It's also dead fast, **100% non-intrusive**, and uses privacy-preserving [Cloudflare Analytics](https://www.cloudflare.com/en-gb/web-analytics).

 So I'm once again asking for your support if you enjoy it, and for your [feedback](https://github.com/Jonathunky/everyfruitcase/issues/new?title=General%20Feedback&labels=feedback).

+Thanks ever so much!

 ---